RF3/VMwareVMX/README.md

 ### Prerequisites:

-The pycrypto Module is used, so it must be installed like this:
+The pycryptodome Module is used, so it must be installed like this:

-    pip install pycrypto
+    pip install pycryptodome

 ### Installation: